Fees for Investment Accounts

-For our investment accounts, we charge an annual advisory fee of 0.25% on all assets under management deducted monthly.* Wealthfront does not charge any account-opening fees, withdrawal or account-closing fees, trading/commission fees, or account transfer fees.
+We charge an annual advisory fee of 0.25% on all assets held within our Automated Investing Accounts.
+This fee is deducted monthly.* Wealthfront does not charge any account-opening fees, withdrawal or account-closing fees, trading/commission fees, or account transfer fees.

 The only other fee you incur is the expense ratio embedded in the ETFs and mutual funds you will own.
 The one expense ratio Wealthfront earns is the 0.25% we charge for the Wealthfront Risk Parity Mutual Fund, which can represent up to 20% of your portfolio.
 Wealthfront 529 account fees are slightly different.
 You can view our 529 fee details here.